-In other cases where regular pain medication and exercise doesn’t help additional methods might be employed including spinal manipulations, acupuncture or massage.
+In other cases where regular pain medication and exercise doesn’t help additional methods might be employed including spinal manipulations, as posture straps, acupuncture or massage.

 Epidural Steroid Injections directly injects steroids in the painful areas to reduce inflammation, thus, pain.
 Although this method doesn’t treat the problem, it relieves the patients from pain, hence allowing them to continue their normal life.

 Surgery might be required when no medical methods have worked as expected.
 Surgeries (microdisectomy and laminectomy) have shown good results in pain related to sciatica by relieving the compression.
 Fusion surgery is useful in pain related to painful motion segment.